Tayruh/sadako/reference.md

 `/*` `*/`

 Anything within the these tokens is removed from the story script before it's even parsed.
-Because of this, you can use it also ignore line breaks.
+Because of this, it will also ignore line breaks.

 ```
 /*